 With some pretty sore legs and taints, we hit the gravel roads heading South East.
 I should note, on my map I didn’t see that the trail which leads to Deep Lake actually connects to the Central Trail, which Ian and his compatriots rode.
 Instead, we zig-zagged South of the park toward the Baldy Lake trail entrance, hoping that the gravel roads would be quick and we’d catch up to Ian and the gang.

-Up top I wore very thin merino wool t-shirts, which I could feel cooling my body by way of evaporative cooling.
+Up top I wore very thin merino wool t-shirts, which I could feel moderating my body temperature by way of evaporative cooling.
 It was great.
 Not once did I wish I had worn my typical kit.
-I could sweat for hours and within a couple minutes of stopping I’d be dry and my clothes didn’t stink.
+As an added bonus, I could sweat for hours and within a couple minutes of stopping I’d be dry and my clothes didn’t stink.
 Wool is just the best.

 After 20KM we reached the bison enclosure entrance and looked for the trail Paul Krahn referenced in his ride report, which was supposed to skirt the enclosure as bikes are not allowed to ride through.
 Something about bisons being faster than bikes, or some such nonsense.
 We didn’t see anything that resembled a trail.
 We also didn’t look longer than about, well, two seconds honestly, because we both knew that we absolutely HAD to take our chances riding through.
 I mean common, bison!
 How cool is that!

 We rode over the cattle grates into the bison enclosure.
-It felt like Jurassic Park – we nervously looked around for a herd of two ton animals ready to trample us.
+It felt like Jurassic Park – we nervously looked around for a herd of two-ton animals ready to trample us.
 But as we rode on…there was nothing.
-No herd, no lone bison, no nothing.
+No herd, not even a lone bison, nothing.
 Half an hour later we rode up to the exit feeling pretty disappointed.
 Then, looking over my shoulder one last time, there they were!
 Two bison were hanging out along the fence, and were quickly joined by five more, who galloped down the road right where we had ridden not 30 seconds earlier.
 Bison – so cool!

 Not much else to say about this day, except that we rode into Clear Lake and were totally caught off guard by what a spectacle it was.
 I had no clue it was so developed and popular.
 It was teeming with people and it was clear the campgrounds would be full.
 We rode down the main strip looking for somewhere to eat.